Laugavegur Trek - 4 Day Hiking Tour (Camping)

 We start the day with another refreshing stream crossing as we make our way past the green volcano Stórasúla and into the black desert of Mælifellssandur.
 On our way, we will see Hattafell, a volcano with a strange flat top.
 We walk through this black glacial desert and into Emstrur where there is a chance to enjoy a view of Eyjafjallajokull and Myrdalsjokull glaciers.
 Emstrur is a lush region where farmers used to graze their sheep during the summertime.
 Just before reaching Botnar we turn of the path to look at Markarfljótsgljúfur, approximately 200 m deep canyon carved out by the glacial river Markarfljot.
 Botnar is a little green oasis, a welcomed sight after walking through the black sands.
 We put up our tents and spend the night at Botnar.

 We put Emstrur behind us and on our way to Thorsmork.
 The trail takes us within a few kilometers from the great Myrdalsjokull glacier.
 As we descend towards Almenningar a few trees can be seen, which is a sign we are getting closer to the coast.
 We walk past the characteristic mountain Einhyrningur (“The Unicorn”) and into the dense birch forest in Thorsmork.
 Thorsmork is a green valley nesting under the glaciers Eyjafjallajokull and Myrdalsjokull, a truly magnificent place.
-In the afternoon we take the bus back to Reykjavik where we return at around 22:00.
+In the afternoon we take the bus back to Reykjavik where we will be returning at around 21:30.

 - Hiking boots - good sturdy boots with sufficient ankle support, robust sole and waterproof

 - Thermal underwear (long sleeve top and bottom) made of wool or synthetics (not cotton)

 - Hiking pants (we don't recommend cottons as they take long to dry if wet)